 Sometimes, but it doesn’t happen very often.

-- If one of your creditors thinks they can prove that they can get more of their money repaid if you are sequestrated, they can present a petition in the court for your sequestration, even if it has been ‘protected’.
+- If one of your creditors believe they can prove they can get more of their money repaid if you are sequestrated, they can present a petition in court for your sequestration, even if it has been ‘protected’.

 These are both very rare events.
 If you run up more debt after you have signed the Trust Deed, the people you owe the new debt to can petition for your sequestration.